TinyMan256/Rogue-Company-External-Cheat/README.md

 # Rogue-Company-External-Cheat v1.4 Rage update

-Join discord server if you need any help / free skin changer cheat:
+Join discord server if you want updated version of the cheat / every update will be there:
 Unkown Cheaters Discord server: https://discord.gg/MKxrtessSF
 ```yaml
 - Important🟢